 Wearable app design requires in-the-moment experiences

-I had made the mistake in the past of thinking that I understood how consumers would use mobile since I understood how they used web sites and I didn’t want to repeat that mistake with wearables.
-It quickly became obvious that to create a successful wearable app the smaller form factor would require that I change the way I think about app design.
-To be successful these new apps would have to focus on creating experiences that helped the user with tasks they want to accomplish right now.
-This is a change from interaction on a computer which are usually for events with in the year and the year ahead and for mobile devices which are for events a month in the past and in the future.
+I had made a mistake in the past of thinking that I understood how consumers would use mobile since I understood how they used websites and I didn’t want to repeat that mistake with wearables.
+It quickly became obvious that to create a successful wearable app, the smaller form factor would require that I change the way I think about app design.
+To be successful, these new apps would have to focus on creating experiences that helped the user with tasks they want to accomplish right now.
+This is a change from interaction on a computer which is usually for events within the year and the year ahead, and for mobile devices, which are for events a month in the past and in the future.

-Search by near me, airport code, destination or hotel name
+Search and book hotels by proximity, airport code, destination, or hotel name

 State-aware app design for dynamic information curation

-SPG for Glass also bring our state-aware concept to Google Glass by keeping users up to date upcoming stays as 72 hours before an upcoming stay SPG for Glass will automatically add the hotel and all of it’s information into your timeline so you can easily get turn-by-turn directions, call the hotel or see what your room will look like.
+SPG for Glass also brings our state-aware concept to Google Glass by keeping users up to date on upcoming stays as 72 hours before an upcoming stay, SPG for Glass will automatically add the hotel and all of its information into your timeline so you can easily get turn-by-turn directions, call the hotel or see what your room will look like.
 Users are also kept up to date on all of their SPG activity as any changes to their account will automatically appear in their timeline.

 Now live for all Google Glass Explorers